eli-lim/polyglot-sdk-openapi/go/README.md

 # Acme Golang SDK

-This is a Golang SDK for the Acme Petstore API.
+This is a Golang SDK for the Acme Petstore.